Mike Knox: Inoki Genome Federation (2015)

 On April 11, 2015, Hettinga, working under the ring name Knux, made his debut for Japanese promotion Inoki Genome Federation, losing to Wang Bin.
 He picked up his first win in the promotion on May 5 over Daichi Hashimoto.
 On June 27, Knux formed an "anti-IGF" stable with Hideki Suzuki, Erik Hammer and Kevin Kross.

 Continental Wrestling Entertainment

 Around 2016, he wrestled for The Great Khali's promotion, Continental Wrestling Entertainment (CWE) in a series of 'The Great Khali returns'.

 National Wrestling Alliance (2021–present)

+Various feuds (2021–2023)

 On November 9, 2021, in the second part of NWA Power: By Any Means Necessary, Mike Knox made his in-company debut by attacking NWA World's Heavyweight Champion Trevor Murdoch in steel cage during event.
 On November 16, 2021, in NWA Power, it was announced that Knox would face Murdoch for the NWA World's Heavyweight Championship at Hard Times 2.
 On December 4, 2021, in the Hard Times 2, Knox was defeated by Trevor Murdoch and failed to win the title.

+During night one of the Crockett Cup, Knox teamed with VSK under the name "The Cardonas" to compete in the namesake tournament, defeating Da Pope and Mims in the first round and The Fixers (Jay Bradley and Wrecking Ball Legursky) in the quarterfinals but lost to The Briscoe Brothers (Jay Briscoe and Mark Briscoe) in the semifinal on night two.
+On the June 14 episode of NWA Powerrr, Knox and VSK confronted Bully Ray.
+Knox initially acted in kind to Ray, due to their past as members of Aces & Eights in Impact Wrestling.
+However, after accusing Ray of "leaving him high and dry" in Impact, Knox and VSK would attack him before putting him through a table.
+On August 27 at NWA 74th Anniversary Show, Knox was defeated by Ray in a Tables match.

+Alliance with Trevor Murdoch (2023–present)

+On the March 21 episode of NWA Powerrr, Knox saved Trevor Murdoch from Daisy Kill and Talos.
+On April 7 at NWA 312 Pre-Show, Knox and Murdoch defeated Daisy Kill and Talos.
+On the April 25 episode of NWA Powerrr, Knox and Murdoch defeated The Fixers (Jay Bradley & Wrecking Ball Legursky) in a Crockett Cup 2023 qualifying match.
+Knox and Murdoch defeated Magnum Muscle (Dak Draper and Mims) in the second round, The Mortons (Ricky Morton and Kerry Morton) in the quarterfinal, The Midnight Riders (Tyrus and Chris Adonis) in the semifinal and Blunt Force Trauma (Carnage and Damage) in the tournament final, winning the Crockett Cup.

+On September 3, 2024 at NWA Back to the Territories, Knox and Murdoch defeated Blunt Force Trauma (Carnage and Damage) to win the NWA World Tag Team Championship for the first time.